vercel/modelfusion/README.md

 #### [Agent Loop](https://modelfusion.dev/guide/tools/agent-loop)

-You can use `useToolsOrGenerateText` to implement an agent loop that responds to user messages and executes tools.
+You can use `useTools` to implement an agent loop that responds to user messages and executes tools.
 [Learn more](https://modelfusion.dev/guide/tools/agent-loop).

 ### [Vector Indices](https://modelfusion.dev/guide/vector-index)